Subnodal/subOS-concept/docs/en/packages.md

 > to ensure that URL dependencies are available when there is no connection to
 > the internet, or if the URL destination no longer works.

+subOS supports the `subpack://` URI scheme for retrieving dependencies which are other installed packages.
+These dependency packages are installed by subPack along with their dependent package.
+Dependencies that resolve to other packages cannot be defined in the `modules` keypair value list inside of `subpack.json`, but they can exist in the `devDependencies` keypair value list.

 ## subPack and its API
 subPack is the built-in package manager for subOS.
 The equivalent for non-subOS operating systems is available in the